seb536/seb-assessment-syseng-go/README.md

 process on the speaker, connect via your phone, and audio comes from your phone out of the speaker.

-Other members of the project team are working on the UI for the space which will take the form of a wall mounted touch panel to to provide information and control of the space: volume, radio station selection, and Bluetooth connectivity control, etc.
+Other members of the project team are working on the UI for the space which will take the form of a wall mounted touch panel to provide information and control of the space: volume, radio station selection, and Bluetooth connectivity control, etc.

 ### Goal 1: Allow the user to connect their phone via Bluetooth